 That said, while the deployment of WVD is much quicker, businesses will still require the support of an IT team for changing configurations, staying compliant, updates, and other IT management functions.
-For this reason, TUCU, one of Canada’s top-rated IT solutions providers also helps businesses with ongoing WVD support after the initial deployment - learn more about our cloud management services here.
+For this reason, TUCU, one of Canada’s top-rated IT solutions providers also helps businesses with ongoing WVD support after the initial deployment – learn more about our cloud IT management services here.

 It’s also important not to mistake managed services for a lack of customizability.
 Windows Virtual Desktop runs on Azure which allows businesses to customize virtual machines (VMs) according to their workloads to ensure maximum efficiency.

 Cross-platform native support

 In your office, all work computers might be running a Windows operating system but employee’s personal devices might not.
 This would be a major obstacle for employees running macOS or a different version of Windows – but not with Windows Virtual Desktop.
 WYD has fully-featured native client support for not just Windows and Mac computers but also for Android, iOS, and HTML5 (modern web browsers).

 More importantly, the user experience between an actual desktop and a virtual desktop is almost indistinguishable.
 The layout, controls, and personalization options are all the same across different platforms and applications perform just like local apps.
 Another underrated feature of Windows Virtual Desktop is the ability to save employee’s profile data on the cloud enabling apps like Outlook to open up with all data preloaded (emails, for instance) when the employee logs in.